Yiling-J/tablepilot/README.md

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
 This includes **CLI and API**.
 To use the WebUI, you need to **build the frontend first, before running make install**.
 Ensure you have `pnpm`, `tsc` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.

+To build the Desktop App, you'll need everything required for the WebUI, plus Rust and Tauri.
+Once set up, run  `make tauri-dev`, this will build and launch the Tauri app in development mode.

 #### CLI and API Documentation

 Tablepilot provides a full set of CLI commands, including `builder`, `create`, `update`, `autofill` and many more.
-Most CLI commands have corresponding API endpoints, and most operations can also be performed through the WebUI.
+Most CLI commands have corresponding API endpoints, and most operations can also be performed through the WebUI or App.
 Use `tablepilot serve` command to start API server and WebUI.

 - For a complete list of CLI commands, see [this doc](CLI.md).
 - For all available API endpoints, see [this doc](API.md).

 ## Guide

-To start, first you need to prepare a toml config file.
+If you're using Tablepilot in CLI or WebUI mode, the first step is to prepare a TOML config file.
 Below is an example `config.toml` file using an SQLite3 database (`data.db`) and use `gemini-2.0-flash-001`(openai compatible API mode).
 Make sure to replace the `key` field with your actual Gemini API key before saving the file as `config.toml`.

 ```toml
 [database]